Chronology of Locations

 More about InterHarmony in Acqui Terme, Province of Alessandria, Piedmont, Italy

-Drawn to Acqui Terme because of its rich history, lively location, and cultural predilection, InterHarmony is excited to announce its secone year in its Italian location for the summer of 2018: Acqui Terme, Province of Alessandria, Piedmont, Italy.
-Pianos fill every corner and the sounds can be heard from the concert hall in Basilica di San Pietro, the Paleologi Castle, the concert hall in Grand Hotel Nuove Terme, and from the town's schools.
+Drawn to Acqui Terme because of its rich history, lively location, and cultural predilection, InterHarmony is excited to announce its third year in its Italian location for the summer of 2019: Acqui Terme, Province of Alessandria, Piedmont, Italy.
+Pianos fill every corner and the sounds can be heard from the concert hall in Chiesa dell'Addolorata, the Paleologi Castle, Chiesa Santo Spirito, the concert hall in Hotel La Meridiana, and from the town's schools.
 The Piedmont region is famed for its sumptuous, French-inspired, Italian cuisine and award-wining red wine vinyards.

 The natural hotsprings of Acqui Terme caused it to be a flourishing spa town between the triangle formed by Turin, Milano, and Genova.
 Senaca, Strabo, Tacitus, and Pliny wrote of Acqui Terme as “founded among waters”.
 Historical highlights include the consecration of the Duomo (Cattedrale di Santa Maria Assunta) in 1067 by Bishop Saint Guido, participation in the crusades, and the visit of Napoleon in 1796.
 Acqui Terme is strewn with Roman ruins, such as the aqueduct, the amphitheater, baths, and artisan center recently unearthed, as well as monuments like the Duomo(1067), Paleologi Castle (1056) and Archeology Museum, Basilica di San Pietro (1100’s), Chiesa di San Francisco (1600), Porta della Bollente, etc.